Branch Archives22nd March 2021 by Michele Auborn

-Well here we are, in lockdown again, waiting, and dreaming of the fun we used to have at branches, the pals we used to meet, and the cards we found.
+Well here we are, just finding our feet after lockdown, and dreaming of the fun we used to have at branches, the pals we used to meet, and the cards we found.

 while the halls may be closed, and travelling, or meeting, be impossible, don`t let your memories go to waste.